Our impact for people living with cancer

 We provide social, emotional and practical support services

-Working with our amazing volunteers, our Macmillan Buddies provide a listening ear and emotional support to people living with cancer when they need it most – a free service that matches people with a volunteer who understands what they are going through.
-In 2022, Macmillan Buddies supported over 3,500 people living with cancer.
+Working with our amazing volunteers, our Macmillan Buddies provide emotional support to people living with cancer when they need it most – a free service that matches people with a volunteer who understands what they are going through.
+In 2024, Macmillan Buddies supported over 3,600 people living with cancer in the comfort of their home.